Work & Career

-Moisture can get trapped where shoes rub against each other, leaving you with squeaking shoes.
+Moisture can get trapped where shoes rub against each other, leaving you with annoyingly squeaky shoes.
 Shaking a bit of baby powder or talcum powder under the inner sole will absorb moisture.
-If your pair doesn’t have removable soles, add the powder around the inside sole instead.
-Check out these 35 extraordinary uses for household staples.
+If your pair doesn’t have removable soles, try adding the powder around the inside sole instead.
+Check out these 35 other extraordinary uses for household staples.

 Add petroleum jelly

 Your insole could start to make noise as it rubs against the inside of your shoe.
-Smear a thin layer of petroleum jelly or lotion under the insole to help the parts rub against each other more smoothly.
+For a quick fix, smear a thin layer of petroleum jelly or lotion under the insole to help the parts rub against each other more smoothly.
 Read about these tricks for making your shoes last longer.

 Rub on saddle soap